guardian/s3-upload/README.md

 ### Deployment

-The app is built by Team City and will automatically deploy through RiffRaff to both CODE and PROD on merge to master.
+The app is built by Team City and will automatically deploy through RiffRaff to both CODE and PROD on merge.

 To manually deploy the app, deploy the project `media-service::teamcity::s3-uploader` in riffraff.